 Please submit your submissions through our News Release Submission Form.
 Members of the editorial team will reach out if there are questions; otherwise, please know that your submission will be considered.

 All material submitted for publication on University news platforms is subject to review and editing.
 Final decisions for publication and appropriate platforms for an item rest with the Penn State News and Media Relations editorial staff.
 Items not listed here will be reviewed on a case-by-case basis.

-- Off-campus events that are part of a larger college-sponsored conference or event will be included in the overall coverage of that event.
+- Off-campus events that are part of a larger college-sponsored conference or event

 - Other outreach activities taking place in the community may be covered at the discretion of the editorial team.